Cambodian–Vietnamese War: Vietnam War

+Infighting

-In spite of the fighting, the leaders of reunified Vietnam and Kampuchea made several public diplomatic exchanges throughout 1976 to highlight the supposedly strong relations between them.
+In spite of the fighting, the leaders of reunified Vietnam and Democratic Kampuchea made several public diplomatic exchanges throughout 1976 to highlight the supposedly strong relations between them.
 However, behind the scenes, Kampuchean leaders continued to fear what they perceived as Vietnamese expansionism.
 Therefore, on 30 April 1977, they launched another major military attack on Vietnam.
 Shocked by the Kampuchean assault, Vietnam launched a retaliatory strike at the end of 1977 in an attempt to force the Kampuchean government to negotiate.
 The Vietnamese military withdrew in January 1978, even though its political objectives had not been achieved; the Khmer Rouge remained unwilling to negotiate seriously.

 Small-scale fighting continued between the two countries throughout 1978, as China tried to mediate peace talks between the two sides.
 However, the two governments could not reach a compromise.
 By the end of 1978, Vietnamese leaders decided to remove the Khmer Rouge-dominated government of Democratic Kampuchea, perceiving it as being pro-Chinese and hostile towards Vietnam.
-On 25 December 1978, 150,000 Vietnamese troops invaded Democratic Kampuchea and overran the Kampuchean Revolutionary Army in just two weeks, thereby ending the excesses of Pol Pot's government, which had been responsible for the deaths of almost a quarter of all Cambodians between 1975 and December 1978 (the Cambodian genocide).
+On 25 December 1978, 150,000 Vietnamese troops invaded Democratic Kampuchea and overran the Kampuchean Revolutionary Army in just two weeks, thereby ending Pol Pot's government, which had been responsible for the deaths of almost a quarter of all Cambodians between 1975 and December 1978 during the Cambodian genocide.
 Vietnamese military intervention, and the occupying forces' subsequent facilitation of international food aid to mitigate the massive famine, ended the genocide.